ServiceMatter/ServiceMatter.ServiceModel/README.md

 ## Proxies

-- Proxyies can be automatically discovered by convention: If interface I`SomeName` is implemented by a class `SomeName`...Proxy then this class is used unless multiple candidates are found.
+- Proxies can be automatically discovered by convention: If interface I`SomeName` is implemented by a class `SomeName`...Proxy then this class is used unless multiple candidates are found.
 - A proxyname convention for technologies will be implemented.
 E.g. `SomeName`WcfProxy for a WCF type proxy or `SomeName`SfProxy for Service Fabric proxy or `SomeName`Proxy for plain class
 -